dxh73/NHS-Patient/pages/development/nhs_comms.md

 The extension has a url `preferred`

 **modeOfCommunication**
+{% include important.html content="Required Binding" %}
 Extension uses codeableConcept CareConnect-LanguageAbilityMode-1 to capture the mode of communication the patient has requested.

-The codes are available from the pre-defined valueset [CareConnect-LanguageAbilityMode-1](http://www.interopen.org/candidate-profiles/care-connect/CareConnect-LanguageAbilityMode-1.valueset.html).
+The codes are available from the pre-defined valueset [CareConnect-LanguageAbilityMode-1](http://hl7.org.uk/CareConnect-LanguageAbilityMode-1.valueset.xml).

 |Code|	Display|
 |ESGN|Expressed signed